 Frida Cocina Mexicana & Tequila Bar

-We wouldn't be surprised to see Frida Kahlo herself sitting in a corner of Frida Cocina, sipping on a tequila or two (rather fitting, considering the eatery's actually named after her).
+We wouldn't be surprised to see Frida Kahlo herself sitting in a corner of Frida Cocina, indulging in a sipping tequila or two (rather fitting, considering the eatery's named after her).
 However, seeing as the famed artist is no longer with us, that honour now falls to you.
-Kick up your heels amongst the authentic Mexican surrounds and sink a few of this spot's epic margaritas, which come in strawberry and basil and mango and coconut flavour, to name but a few.
+Kick up your heels amongst the authentic Mexican surroundings and sink a few of this spot's epic margaritas, which come in strawberry and basil and mango and coconut flavours, to name but a few.
 These can be ordered in different sizes, a factor that is once again music to our margarita-loving ears.